CoderMichelle/reading-notes/README.md

 ## If I make a mistake it proves that I put in an effort and trying a new strategy will give me a way foreward.
 ![I DID IT!](https://tse1.mm.bing.net/th?id=OIP.NfCHxIRianQ_dO3WfdbtKgHaE8&pid=Api)

-I am Michelle, I am new to Coding and I am learning.
-I am open-minded and committed.
-My Github is at https://codermichelle.github.io/reading-notes/